 Thien Hau Pagoda

-The Thien Hau pagoda is an absolutely stunning display of Chinese taoist heritage.
+The Thien Hau pagoda is an absolutely stunning display of Chinese Taoist heritage.
 It was originally constructed in the 19th century and today it doubles as a fully functional place of worship and popular stopping point for tours in Ho Chi Minh City.

 Maika Tours includes a visit to Chinatown in their full-day tour of Ho Chi Minh City.
-For the adventourous take in the sights and aromas of Chinatown in Vietnam your way with Maika Tours’ 100% customizable tours.
+For the adventurous take in the sights and aromas of Chinatown in Vietnam your way with Maika Tours’ 100% customizable tours.